 The CPAP device is usually used for the first time in the sleep lab, where a technician can adjust the pressure and select the best equipment to keep the airway open.
+Alternatively, an “auto” device with a self-adjusting pressure feature, provided with proper education and training, can get treatment started without another sleep test.
 While the treatment may seem uncomfortable, noisy, or bulky at first, most people accept the treatment after experiencing better sleep.
 However, difficulty with mask comfort and nasal congestion prevent up to 50 percent of people from using the treatment on a regular basis.

 Adjust sleep position — Adjusting sleep position (to stay off the back) may help improve sleep quality in people who have OSA when sleeping on the back.
 However, this is difficult to maintain throughout the night and is rarely an adequate solution.

 Weight loss — Weight loss may be helpful for obese or overweight patients.
 Weight loss may be accomplished with dietary changes, exercise, and/or surgical treatment.
 However, it can be difficult to maintain weight loss; the five-year success of non-surgical weight loss is only 5 percent, meaning that 95 percent of people regain lost weight.
 (See "Patient information: Weight loss treatments (Beyond the Basics)".)